 The Business Fellows program blends classroom learning and real-world experience to prepare you for the world of business, nonprofits or government.
 You and your classmates will learn how to work as a highly effective team, completing coursework and collaborating on consulting projects and other assignments.
 Learn more about the Business Fellows on the Martha and Spencer Love School of Business website.

-If you plan to major in entrepreneurship, finance, management, marketing, international business, international economics, economics, economic consulting or accounting, consider the opportunities you will have as a Business Fellow:
+If you plan to major in accounting, business analytics, economic consulting, economics, entrepreneurship, finance, human resource management, international business, marketing, project management or supply chain management, consider the opportunities you will have as a Business Fellow:

 - Engage in a strategically designed four-year career development plan.

-- Travel to New York to visit Wall Street, engage with executives and gain insight into various industries
+- Travel to conduct company visits to engage with executives and gain insight into various industries and organizations.

-- Spend two weeks abroad as part of a first-year Business Fellows global business course.
-Previous cohorts studied in Argentina, Mexico and the United Arab Emirates.
+- Spend two weeks abroad as part of a sophomore Business Fellows global business course.
+Previous cohorts studied in

 - Manage a $300,000 portfolio or consult for a company as part of a senior capstone seminar.